 What is ducted heating?
 They are basically convection heaters.
 Their prime objective is to circulate warm air throughout the house.
 They work via convection ducts and they enter the room through either ceiling or floor.
 Their major source of energy is the natural gas.
 However, they also run on electric reverse cycle air conditioners.

 They are very much in demand today because of their various advantages.
 Some of them need to be installed only once.
 They do not need separate installation in various rooms.
 They have one single point of access and they circulate the warm air throughout the house, not just in the room they are installed in, but throughout.
 The ductwork is out of sight as the outlets are connected to the heating point which is screened.

-They work on the principal of central heating system, as they provide warmth and comfort throughout the building, having been installed just in one room.
+They work on the principle of the central heating system, as they provide warmth and comfort throughout the building, having been installed just in one room.
 When they are secured with other systems for temperature variation purposes, the whole system is known as heating, ventilation and air conditioning (HVAC) system.

 The warmth is circulated throughout the building with the help of ductwork, by forced air or by steam fed by pipes.
 The chemical reaction involved here is known as combustion.
 It is obtained through heating of fossil fuel in a furnace by the application of dry heat.